shellscape/doiuse-email/readme.md

 Type: `string[]`

 An array of globs for matching email clients to be checked against the Can I Email database.
+For more information about the glob syntax that is used, refer to the [micromatch](https://www.npmjs.com/package/micromatch) package.

 Possible email clients: